Strawberry Cheesecake Recipe

 • Topping: Use the strawberry pie filling as a topping, or simply top it with whipped cream and fresh berries.

-a slice of strawberry cheesecake topped with strawberry sauce topping and fresh strawberries
+A slice of strawberry cheesecake topped with strawberry sauce topping and fresh strawberries.

 Serving suggestions: